PlanB-Network/bitcoin-educational-content/courses/cyp302/en.md

 Suppose, for example, that a certain fair coin has landed heads.
 Given this fact, what, then, is the probability that it will rain tomorrow?
 The conditional probability in this case should be the same as the unconditional probability that it will rain tomorrow, as a coin flip does not generally have any impact on the weather.

 We use a "|" symbol for writing out conditional probability statements.
-For instance, the probability of event A given that event B has transpired can be written as follows:
+For instance, the probability of event $A$ given that event $B$ has transpired can be written as follows:

 $$
-\Pr[A|B]
+Pr[A|B]
 $$

-So, when two events, A and B, are independent, then:
+So, when two events, $A$ and $B$, are independent, then:

 $$
-\Pr[A|B] = \Pr[A] \text{ and } \Pr[B|A] = \Pr[B]
+Pr[A|B] = Pr[A] \text{ and } Pr[B|A] = Pr[B]
 $$

 The condition for independence can be simplified as follows:

 $$
-\Pr[A, B] = \Pr[A] \cdot \Pr[B]
+Pr[A, B] = Pr[A] \cdot Pr[B]
 $$

 A key result in probability theory is known as **Bayes Theorem**.
-It basically states that Pr[A|B] can be rewritten as follows:
+It basically states that $Pr[A|B]$ can be rewritten as follows:

 $$
-\Pr[A|B] = \frac{\Pr[B|A] \cdot \Pr[A]}{\Pr[B]}
+Pr[A|B] = \frac{Pr[B|A] \cdot Pr[A]}{Pr[B]}
 $$

 Instead of using conditional probabilities with specific events, we can also look at the conditional probabilities involved with two or more random variables over a set of possible events.
-Suppose two random variables, X and Y. We can denote any possible value for X by x, and any possible value for Y by y.
+Suppose two random variables, $X$ and $Y$.
+We can denote any possible value for $X$ by $x$, and any possible value for $Y$ by $y$.
 We might say, then, that two random variables are independent if the following statement holds:

 $$
-\Pr[X = x, Y = y] = \Pr[X = x] \cdot \Pr[Y = y] \text{ for all } x \text{ and } y
+Pr[X = x, Y = y] = Pr[X = x] \cdot Pr[Y = y]
 $$

+for all $x$ and $y$.

 Let's be a bit more explicit about what this statement means.

-Suppose that the outcome sets for X and Y are defined as follows:
+Suppose that the outcome sets for $X$ and $Y$ are defined as follows: **X** = $\{x_1, x_2, \ldots, x_i, \ldots, x_n\}$ and **Y** = $\{y_1, y_2, \ldots, y_i, \ldots, y_m\}$.

-$$
-X = \{x_1, x_2, \dots, x_i, \dots, x_n\}
-$$

-and

-$$
-Y = \{y_1, y_2, \dots, y_i, \dots, y_m\}.
-$$

 (It is typical to indicate sets of values by bold-faced, upper-case letters.)

-Now suppose you sample Y and observe:

-$$
-y_1
-$$

-The statement above tells us that the probability of now obtaining:

-$$
-x_1
-$$

-from sampling X is exactly the same as if we had never observed:

-$$
-y_1
-$$

-This is true for any:

-$$
-y_i
-$$

-we could have drawn from our initial sampling of Y. Finally, this holds true not just for:

-$$
-x_1
-$$

-For any:

-$$
-x_i
-$$

-the probability of occurring is not influenced by the outcome of a sampling of Y. All this also applies to the case where X is sampled first.
+Now suppose you sample $Y$ and observe $y_1$.
+The statement above tells us that the probability of now obtaining $x_1$ from sampling $X$ is exactly the same as if we had never observed $y_1$.
+This is true for any $y_i$ we could have drawn from our initial sampling of $Y$.
+Finally, this holds true not just for $x_1$.
+For any $x_i$, the probability of occurring is not influenced by the outcome of a sampling of $Y$.
+All this also applies to the case where $X$ is sampled first.

-Lets end our discussion on a slightly more philosophical point.
+Let's end our discussion on a slightly more philosophical point.
 In any real-world situation, the probability of some event is always assessed against a particular set of information.
 There is no “unconditional probability” in any very strict sense of the word.

 For instance, suppose I asked you for the probability that pigs will fly by 2030.
 Though I give you no further information, you clearly know a lot about the world that can influence your judgment.
 You have never seen pigs fly.
 You know that most people will not expect them to fly.
 You know that they are not really built to fly.
 And so on.

 Hence, when we speak of an “unconditional probability” of some event in a real-world context, that term really can only have meaning if we take it to mean something like “the probability without any further explicit information”.
 Any understanding of a “conditional probability” should, then, always be understood against some specific piece of information.

 I might, for instance, ask you the probability that pigs will fly by 2030, after giving you evidence that some goats in New Zealand have learned to fly after a few years of training.
 In this case, you will probably adjust your judgment of the probability that pigs will fly by 2030.
 So the probability that pigs will fly by 2030 is conditional upon this evidence about goats in New Zealand.

 ## The modulo operation